p4535992/foundryvtt-arms-reach/README.md

 ## Features

-Every feature can be enable/disable from module settings

-**Arms Reach Feature**

 The interaction distance is measure by the distance between a token and the door.
 So, to interact with a door, the player need to have a token selected (or own a token).

 * Enable the GM to select the maximum distance that players can interact with a door (needs a token selected) (DM bypass this limitation)